Arelle/ixbrl-viewer/README.md

 * "Arelle/arelleCmdLine.py" should be the path to your installation of Arelle
 * The plugin path needs to an absolute file path

+## Running Unit Tests

+In order to run the javascript unit tests you need to make sure that you have the following javascript dependencies installed:
+    * jest@23.6.0
+    * babel-plugin-transform-es2015-modules-commonjs

+Run the following command to run javascript unit tests:
+`npm run test`

+In order to run the python unit tests make sure that you have pip installed requirements-dev.txt.

+Run the following command to run python unit tests: `nosetests`